History of Yoga

 Origin of Yoga

 There is no definite known origin of yoga.
 It is said that yoga started with the first civilization itself, long before the establishment of any faith or religion.
-It is estimated that yoga is at least eight to ten thousand years old.
+However, it is estimated that yoga is at least eight to ten thousand years old.

 History of Yoga On The Basis Of Yoga Time Periods

 As we know, Yoga is thousands of years old and so evidently from time to time; it must have had some changes or improvement.
-To get a better picture, how yoga evolved during all course of time, let us briefly go through the time periods.
+So to get a better picture, how yoga evolved during all course of time, let us briefly go through the time periods.

 The history of yoga can be broadly categorized in four periods.
 These are